ShahmirAltamash/Spatio-Temporal-Remote_Sensing_Image_Synthesis/README.md

    python test.py
    ```

-This script loads the trained models and evaluates them on the test dataset, computing various metrics and optionally saving generated images.
+This script loads the trained models and evaluates them on the test dataset, computing the above described metrics and optionally saving generated images.
+For FID calculation use the `compute_fid.ipynb` file.
+To run this code you must have generated pictures from the both the models inside different zip folders and then give the path to the directies in the code.

 ## Utilities
 Utility functions are provided in `utils.py`, which include functions for saving/loading checkpoints, saving model outputs, and more.